josai/Punch-IN-OUT/README.txt

 	* If someone has been checked as "IN" for more than half of the expiration time it will be displayed as "EXPIRED".
-If they have been checked as "IN" for MORE than the expiration time they will be checked out automatically and logged as "EXPIRED"
+If they have been checked as "IN" for MORE than the expiration time they will be checked out automatically and logged as "EXPIRED".

+  * To exit, type "exit" or hit Ctrl+C.